Irene-Ren/ShangHaiTechCS271-Hws/hw2/hw2-report.md

 ##### The comparison with other related methods

-α-shapes: Like this algorithm, it is a subcomplex  of the Delaunay, a Delaunay simplex belongs to the α-shape of S if its circumsphere has radius at most α.
-The major flaw of using α-shapes for surface reconstruction is that the optimal value of α depends on the sampling density, which often varies over different parts of the surface.

-Euclidean minimum spanning tree: can be used to reconstruct uniformly sampled curves in the plane.
-(Figueiredo and Miranda Gomes)
+- **α-shapes** and **Euclidean minimum spanning tree**:
+  - They all have guarantees to construct two dimensional curves with point clouds.
+However, the optimal result these two algorithms depends on the sampling density, which often varies over different parts of the surface, so they are bad at dealing with non-even sampled point clouds.
+The algorithm in this paper is able to accept unevenly spread point clouds and still gives out satisfying outputs.
+  - Also, the two methods mentions above do not have guarantees for higher dimensional reconstructions.
+And the algorithm in this paper is able to reconstruct surface in three dimensional space.
+- **β-skeleton**：
+  - It can accept inputs of nonuniform point clouds, and the algorithm in this paper is also capable of that.
+  - Currently β-skeleton is guaranteed to give reconstruction results in two dimensional space, but the direct extension to higher dimensional, like three dimensions, is proved to be wrong for β-skeleton.
+But the algorithm in this paper can be used for reconstructions of three-dimensional point clouds.

 ##### The future work

 - There are two ways for two dimensional curve reconstruction: CRUST(Voronoi filtering) and β-skeleton.
-In this paper CRUST has been proved to have guaranteed reconstruction quality for three dimensional point cloud reconstruction, it is worth trying to also extend β-skeleton for surface reconstruction.
+In this paper CRUST has been proved to have guaranteed reconstruction quality for three dimensional point cloud reconstruction, it is worth trying to also extend β-skeleton for surface reconstruction in three dimensional space.
-- Currently the reconstruction is limited to three dimensional, it is worthwhile to extend the algorithm to k-dimension.
+- Currently the reconstruction is limited to three dimensional space, it is worthwhile to extend the algorithm to k-dimension.
-- The numbers of sampling points and the universal limitation value of θ for **Filtering by normal** which can promise to give reliable results are not sure, it still needs more experiments and proofs.
+- The numbers of sampling points for input and the universal limitation value of θ for step 5 in the algorithm are not sure, it still needs more experiments and proofs.
 - The algorithm is oriented for smooth surfaces, researches on whether CRUST can be used on reconstructing point clouds with hard corners (like machine parts) will be very contributive.
-- The cost of the algorithm is rather high, if some optimizations are made for the algorithm, the algorithm will be able to handle larger point clouds.
+- The cost of the algorithm is rather high, if some optimizations are made, the algorithm may be able to handle larger point clouds.